 body / Our bodies -- This verse goes with verse 17.
 The

 Holy Spirit dwelling in the believer reveals the word of God to us.
-As this
+This

-verse refers to the dying body of Jesus, so it also refers to us dying to self
+verse refers to both the dying body of Jesus and to us dying to self in hope

 prayer: it gives us the tools we need to die to the sinful passions and

 desires of the flesh.
-As we do, God will bestow His anointing.
+As we do, God bestows His anointing on us.
 He calls us to

 sacrifice our flesh as Jesus did, only in a spiritual sense that we may enter